open-cogsci/osdoc/content/pages/manual/response/keyboard.md

 title: Keyboard responses
 reviewed: false

-Keyboard responses are collected with the `keyboard_response` item.
+Keyboard responses are collected with the KEYBOARD_RESPONSE item.

 [TOC]